Information on How to Get Ordained and Register as a Minister

-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Wyoming and perform a wedding ceremony in Wyoming.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for Wyoming and how perform a wedding ceremony in Wyoming.

 Step 1 - How to Become Ordained

-How to get and become Ordained in Wyoming to Officiate or perform marriages in Wyoming
+How to get Ordained in Wyoming and become a minister to perform weddings and marriage ceremonies in Wyoming

-Our Ordinations for Wyoming are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in Wyoming and are able perform marriages through Open Ministry in Wyoming!
+Ordinations for Wyoming are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in Wyoming.
+Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of Wyoming!

 Get started today by clicking on the link below!